 Deirdre travelled to Livigno with Directski.com and stayed in the 3 Star Hotel Alaska.
 The website offer ski and board holidays to Livigno all winter season with flights from Dublin.
 Prices the hotel start from €629 per person sharing and include return flights, transfers, accommodation for seven nights on a half-board basis, 20kg baggage allowance, taxes and the services of the website's representative.

 Directski.com offer a wide range of accommodation throughout Livigno including apartments and hotels.
-Apartment prices start from €395 per person sharing based on four persons sharing.
-For further details call check out the website at Which is healthier: The traditional fry or the hipster avocado?.
+Apartment prices start from €395 per person sharing based on four-person sharing.